The Institute of Taxation

 (d) he is held by the Committee of the company to have been guilty of any act discreditable to a member of the company; or

-(e) he is acting or is threatening to act in a manner prejudicial to the objects, interest or functioning of the company or any other institute, body corporate, society, association or institution in which the company has an interest.
+(e) he is acting or is threatening to act in a manner prejudicial to the objects, interest, or functioning of the company or any other institute, body corporate, society, association, or institution in which the company has an interest.

-2. The company in general meeting may, on an appeal of the aggrieved member and after giving an opportunity of hearing, annul or modify the decision of the board with regard to expulsion of the member by resolution supported by two-thirds majority.
+2. The Institute (company) in general meeting may, on an appeal of the aggrieved member and after giving an opportunity of hearing, annul or modify the decision of the board with regard to expulsion of the member by resolution supported by two-thirds majority.
 The person expelled shall be reinstated as a member from the date of the resolution of the general meeting annulling the decision of the board.

 3. Termination of membership shall occur automatically: